 Nature of exposures: The participants agreed with the use of a “cocktail” of EM signals, i.e. from multiple sources regularly encountered in occupational and residential environments, including exposures from mobile phone and DECT base stations, Wi-Fi routers, and a 50-Hz current sources.

 Level of analysis: Conducting tests on an individual level is recommended [Schmiedchen et al., 2019] but requires a higher number of repetitions of real or sham exposure sessions and a higher time investment from the participants.
 Most participants expressed their willingness to take part in a sufficient number of tests to obtain a sufficiently high statistical power at the individual level provided that they are able to perceive the EMF exposures.
-Others participants declared that the required number of tests was too high.
+Other participants declared that the required number of tests was too high.
 They agreed to take part in a few tests that would only reach statistical significance when aggregated at the group level.
 Therefore, it was decided that both options should be provided.
 Based on statistical analyses, it was determined that 12 sessions would be required to allow results at the individual level (see section Statistical analyses) and three sessions for aggregated results (see section Statistical analyses).

 Level of protocol standardization: The individualization of the protocol regarding the durations of the rest period and exposure sessions, and the number of experimental sessions per day, was highly requested during both workshops.
 Further, the necessity to ensure before starting the tests that participants where in the right condition, meaning able to detect when the exposure system was really ‘on’, was also emphasized, resulting in the development of the go/no go question (see section Questionnaires).